yujiri8/yujiri.xyz/argument/the_origin_of_consciousness.md

 > It probably all started with the urge for more food.
 So even with this sophisticated consciousness that allows us to dream about space, build skyscrapers, or obsess about novels, it's not surprising that we can't stop thinking about where we'll get our next meal.

-Yet another sparkling demonstration of the mental illness of materialism.
+The best thing to end on is this sparkling demonstration of the mental illness of materialism.
 To this guy, the conscious experience of the pain of hunger and the experience-trained belief that eating relieves the feeling manifesting in a temptation to eat isn't a sufficient explanation for why humans like to eat.
-He needs to invent this absurd history to explain what wasn't unclear, to answer a question that doesn't exist.
-This is actually quite revealing; no wonder he couldn't understand consciousness in the beginning - he's been trained to see consciousness not as the *cause* of behavior, not even as an epiphenomenon, but merely a metaphor for behavior.
+He needs to invent this absurd history to explain what wasn't unknown, to answer a question that doesn't exist.
+Now we see why he couldn't understand consciousness in the beginning - he's been trained to see consciousness not as the *cause* of behavior, not even as an epiphenomenon, but merely a metaphor for behavior.

 It's the purest self-destroying ideology, and it destroys as well everything its believer believes or values, by delegitimizing all facets of his mind as arbitrary and meaningless.